sabagh1994/fw-pGENMi/preprocess/README.md

 6. **Intersect Mark and TF Binding Site.** `cd 04_epi_analysis/02_intersect_tfbs` then run `./runme.sh`.
 Intersection of **Step4** (diffmark, presmark) with TF binsing sites computed at varying regulatory distances from **Step 3** followed by binarizing the evidence.

-7. `05_inputgen`: generating the final input files by aggregating the evidence over all TFs per evidence type, DiffMark, DiffMarkAggr, DiffAcc, TFBS-only, PresMark and PresAcc.
+7. **Input Evidence File.** `cd 05_inputgen` then run `runme.sh`.
+Aggregate the evidence over all TFs, then combines it with DE gene p-values - adjusted for the direction of analysis - to generate the final input files per evidence type $\in$ {DiffMark, DiffMarkAggr, DiffAcc, TFBS-only, PresMark and PresAcc}.